Declaring a Major or Minor

 Limitations

-- No more than 6 units from the following may count toward the major: study abroad, summer school, University College, or transfer credit.
+No more than 6 units from the following may count toward the major: study abroad, summer school, the School of Continuing & Professional Studies, or transfer credit.

 Environmental Policy Major Requirements (Spring 2024 onward)